tranquanghuy0801/tranquanghuy0801/README.md

 #  My name is  *Harry Tran* 👋.
 ## Hello there!
 I hope you are having a wondeful day!

-- 💻 I'm working as a Software Engineer at [Bain](https://www.bain.com) in Brisbane 🇦🇺
+- 💻 I'm working as a Software Engineer at [Bain & Company](https://www.bain.com) in Brisbane 🇦🇺
 - 👨🏻‍💻 I love contributing to some open source projects in my free time.

 ### :zap: Recent Activity